acoular/acoular/docs/source/contributing/index.rst

 Contributing
 ============

-First of all, thank you for considering contributing to Acoular!
-We are happy to welcome new contributors.
+Thank you for considering contributing to Acoular!
+We are always happy to welcome new contributors.
 There are many ways to contribute to Acoular, and we appreciate all of them.
 Here are a few ideas of what you can do: